-Morocco: Woman killed after navy fires on migrant boat
+Migrant killed after Morocco’s navy fires on boat

-RABAT, Morocco (AP) — A rights group says a 22-year-old woman was killed after Morocco’s Royal Navy opened fire on a boat suspected of carrying migrants.
+RABAT, Morocco (AP) — A migrant has been killed after Morocco’s navy opened fire on a boat carrying her and more than two dozen others, a human rights group said Wednesday.

-The head of Morocco’s Northern Observatory for Human Rights said three other migrants were also wounded in Tuesday’s incident.
+The 22-year-victim, who was studying law, died before reaching a hospital, said Mohamed Benaissa, the head of Morocco’s Northern Observatory for Human Rights.
+Three other migrants were wounded in Tuesday’s confrontation, he said.

-Mohamed Benaïssa told The Associated Press on Wednesday that the victim was a law student who “died before reaching the hospital.”

-The boat was carrying 25 Moroccan nationals and two Spanish captains, now in army custody.
+The speedboat was carrying 25 Moroccan nationals and two Spanish captains, now in army custody.
 Morocco’s Interior Ministry said the boat was illegally transporting migrants.

 Most Read Nation & World Stories